IronHeartDan/kheti-connect/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

-## Learn more
+## Learn More

-To learn more about developing your project with Expo, look at the following resources:
+To learn more about developing your project with Expo, check out the following resources:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
+- [Expo Documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
-- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
+- [Learn Expo Tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial to create a project that runs on Android, iOS, and the web.

-## Join the community
+## Join the Community

-Join our community of developers creating universal apps.
+Be part of our vibrant community of developers:

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
+- [Expo on GitHub](https://github.com/expo/expo): View our open-source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- [Discord Community](https://chat.expo.dev): Chat with Expo users and ask questions.